amu8051/sort/README.md

 Sorting Visualiser using HTML/CSS/JS

 Following Sorting Algorithms can be visualised
-- Bubble Sort
-- Quick Sort
-- Insertion Sort
-- Selection Sort
+Bubble Sort, Quick Sort, Insertion Sort, Selection Sort

 - Shuffle Array creates a completely new array!
 - Please wait till the current sort finishes before you start the next one.
 Some features are yet to be incorporated.